 Requirements

-The custom incident description feature is available for:
+The description template feature is available for:

 - NRQL alert conditions